-12.5 Compliance visits and record keeping
+14.5 Compliance visits and record keeping

-We may visit you during or after the completion of your grant activity to review your compliance with the grant agreement.
-We may also inspect, copy or remove and retain the records you are required to keep under the grant agreement.
+We may visit you or request information from you during or after the completion of your grant activity to review your compliance with the grant agreement.
+We may also inspect, copy, or remove and retain the records you are required to keep under the grant agreement.
 We will provide you with reasonable notice of any compliance visit.

-12.6 Keeping us informed
+14.6 Keeping us informed